kgrid/kgrid-adapter/README.md

 ### Adding a new Adapter
 Creating new Adapters requires that you implement the Adapter API interface.
 The adapters utilize Java Services and require that you package your adapter with a service identifer the META-INF.
-Create a file in the `resources/META-INF/services` directory called `org.kgrid.adapter` with a single line that is the fully qualified class name of your adapter.
+Create a file in the `resources/META-INF/services` directory called `org.kgrid.adapter.api.Adapter` with a single line that is the fully qualified class name of your adapter eg: `org.kgrid.adapter.proxy.ProxyAdapter`.
 ```
 resources
   META-INF
      services
-        org.kgrid.adapter
+        org.kgrid.adapter.api.Adapter
 ```